Most of the weight that is lost after

 Question for the Community

-Would you consider sclerotherapy treatment for weight regain after failed gastric bypass?
+consider sclerotherapy treatment for weight regain after failed gastric bypass?
 Please share your opinion below.
 Thanks

 You can read about my decision to have weight loss surgery back in 2003 and my journey to maintain a lifetime of obesity disease management since that time.
 My wish is to help you on your own journey of lifetime obesity disease management with shareposts along the way to help you navigate that journey successfully.